 Special Damages

 Special damages, also known as economic damages, are those with a dollar sign attached to them.
+These damages generally have a set value and include the following:

 - Medical expenses related to the accident that a victim has already incurred